Carbohydrate digestion in the mouth, stomach, and small intestine

 Lactase

-It is expressed late in the course of the development of intestinal cells, when they themselves have almost reached the top of the villous; this is the reason for which the enzyme is often the first to be lost during intestinal illness.
+It is expressed late in the course of the development of intestinal cells, when they themselves have almost reached the top of the villous.
+This is why the enzyme is often the first to be lost during intestinal diseases.

 It catalyzes a β-(1→4)-glycosidic reaction that leads to the release of glucose and galactose from lactose.